Treating Nerve Back Pain at Home

 Nerve pain hurts millions of people.
 They see doctors, consume handfuls of prescription medications, have surgeries… and still suffer.
 Nerve pain is called neuralgia, and manifests in various ways, such as: trigeminal neuralgia (affecting the face), sciatica (affecting the low back and leg), neuropathy (affecting the feet), herpes zoster / shingles (affecting one side of the body, generally), thoracic outlet syndrome (affecting the shoulders and arms) and carpel tunnel syndrome (affecting the wrist and hand).

 Many describe their neuropathic pain as being painful.
-Rather, they use words like shock, electricity, pins and needles, stabbing pain, burning pain, tingling and numbness to describe it.
+Rather, they use words like shock, electricity, pins and needles, stabbing pain, burning back pain, tingling and numbness to describe it.

 What happens is that the nerve is kept from working properly and sends the wrong signals to the brain, which makes the body feel numbness, tingling and burning sensations.
 But in reality there may be no real problem occurring, only that the nerve is misfiring.